 This course addresses the practical application of evidencebased practices based on early childhood education/ family services principles and theories.
 Students work with diverse young children and families in high-quality, culturally, linguistically, and ability diverse early childhood/family services settings under the supervision of a site supervisor and a college coursework supervisor.
-Before beginning professor-approved supervised field experiences, students practices with young children in group care and methods for must complete and pass an OSBI Background Check and drug screening test.
+Before beginning professor-approved supervised field experiences, students must complete and pass an OSBI Background Check and drug screening test.
 These 2 requirements will be at cost to the student.
 Permission of professor required.